ericdybal/mail-service/README.md

 }
 ```

-* **Custom email store**
+### Custom email store

 By default, the service ships with the in-memory email store.
-You can implement a custom email store by implementing the following methods and registerinfg the  store with the email store provider factory.
-Refer to **emailStoreProvider.js** for more information.
+You can implement a custom email store by implementing the following interface and registering the implementation with the store provider factory.
+See the **emailStoreProvider.js** file for an example of how to do this.

 ```
 export const push = async (item) => {